OrangeSpork/AdvIKPlugin/README.md

 Hands (Left/Center/Right) - Adjusts IK points from the hand point selected.
 Best with poses where the character is dangling from things by the hands or standing on their hands?\
 Shoulder (Left/Center/Right) - Adjusts IK points from the shoulder point selected.
 Works with some lying poses where the shoulder is in contact with the 'ground'.\
 Knee (Left/Center/Right) - Adjusts IK points from the knee point selected.
 Best with kneeling poses.\
 Elbow (Left/Center/Right) - Adjusts IK points from the elbow point selected.
-Useful with some leaning back on elbow poses.
+Useful with some leaning back on elbow poses.\
+Rescale Chara - Brute force option, completely rescales the character to match the scaling of the prior character, erasing any height differences.
+Unlike the other options this works in any mode (IK, FK, or even just plain animation).

 Individual limb controls - These allow you to turn off adjustment for the specified limb.
 Useful if you want everything else to adjust but not this.
 For example a seated chair pose with feet on the floor wants to use the Center Thigh point for adjustment but turn off the leg chains so the feet don't move.